poult-lab/daily-word/english_words_ learning.md

 [v] On Monday Lee stated that the visit was "a crucial opportunity" for the "full-scale restoration of South Korea-China relations", reported South Korean newspaper Chosun.
 "We want to usher in a new phase in the development of South Korea-China relations."

 "If you usher someone somewhere, you show them where they should go, often by going with them."

+06.genuine  [ˈdʒenjuɪn]

+[adj] Is the painting a genuine Picasso?

+"real; exactly what it appears to be; not artificial" -authentic-

+[adj] He made a genuine attempt to improve conditions.

+"sincere and honest; that can be trusted"